usnistgov/800-63-3/sp800-63a/sec4_ial.md

 #### 4.5.3.
 Validation Requirements

 See [Section 5.2.2.
-Validating Identity Evidence](#evidence_validation") for more information on validating identity evidence.
+Validating Identity Evidence](#evidence_validation") for more information on validating identity evidence

 - Each piece of evidence must be validated with a process that is able to achieve the same strength as the evidence presented.
 For example, if two forms of STRONG identity evidence are presented, each evidence will be validated at a strength of STRONG.
 - Validation against a third party data service SHALL only be used for one piece of presented identity evidence.